Devin Booker's New Profile Picture Has Gone Viral

 On Wednesday, Booker changed his profile photo on Twitter to a picture of the Raptors mascot, and the post can be seen embedded below.

-The post has over 123,000 likes in less than seven-hours, and thousands of comments and retweets.
+The post has over 154,000 likes, and thousands of comments and retweets.

 The Suns have the best record in the NBA at 31-9 in 40 games.